josecomboni/Ahoy/README.md

 ### Change Operation Sort Order (e.g. for UI Sorting) ###

 By default, actions are ordered by assigned tag (see above) before they're grouped into the path-based, hierarchichal structure imposed by the [Swagger spec](http://swagger.io/specification).
-You change this behavior with a custom sorting strategy:
+You can change this behavior with a custom sorting strategy:

 ```csharp
 services.AddSwaggerGen(c =>